 - 2019 – $6,000

-My spouse portfolio is almost identical to mine with a few exceptions to some new securities that she added in early January.
-She has added sectors in REITs, utilities, industrials, basic materials, and consumer cyclical.
+My spouse portfolio is almost identical to mine with a few exceptions to some new securities that she added in the last few months.

 You may also notice that we have not calculated the market value of our holdings.
-In my humble opinion, it is irrelevant as it changes all the time and as dividend investor our goal is to increase passive dividend income over time by adding more shares.
+In my humble opinion, it is irrelevant as it changes all the time and as a dividend investor our goal is to increase passive income over time by buying more shares and reinvesting all cash distributions we received.

 However, you should still be able to calculate the market value by multiplying the quantity to the current market price/share and again I am not posting the current price/share as it is not constant.